Woju (song): Remix and covers

 "Woju" was remixed and covered by several artistes in Nigeria.
-A freestyle version recorded by 2face Idibia was also leaked online.
+A freestyle version recorded by 2Face Idibia was also leaked online.

 Accolades

 Woju (Remix)

-"Woju (Remix)" is a song by Nigerian afropop artist Kiss Daniel featuring vocals from Tiwa Savage and Davido.
+"Woju (Remix)" is a remix by Nigerian afropop artist Kiss Daniel featuring vocals from Tiwa Savage and Davido.
 The song was released on 28 February 2015 under G-Worldwide Entertainment and was produced by DJ Coublon.
 Rated as one of the "biggest record in Nigeria" by David Drake of Complex, "Woju (Remix)" made history on MTV Base's Official Naija Top 10 music video chart alongside "Woju" as the first time an original song and its remix would peak at the first and second spots.

 Critical reception

 The release of "Woju (Remix)" was met with mixed reactions from fans and music critics.
 Henry Chibuzor of 360Nobs labelled the song “bland, unimproved and surplus to requirement” and further went on to state, “the original “Woju” is on some astronomical shit, and should have been left on that musical high”. tooXclusive's Jim Donnett also voiced his displeasure about the song by stating that, “Woju Remix is perhaps the result of forcing something that you already know wasn’t meant to be”.